openfab-lab/FabMob/FAQ/FAQ_laser_module.md

 3. **Put on some protection glasses.**
 4. Perform a first test.
 Don't forget to put the laser on as last.

+*Note : if you want to share the drawings with the participants of the workshop, then collect the models at the end of the workshop, before shutting down the computers.*

 ## Check-out
 5. Check if all the material is back.
 It is important to check if all the material is well packed in the cases.